The Solveig oilfield (previously Luno II) is located in the production licence PL359, within the Utsira High area of the North Sea, Norway.

 Rosenberg WorleyParsons was contracted to perform modifications to the Edvard Grieg field facilities, while TechnipFMC was awarded the subsea system contract.

-Heerema Fabrication Group is set to conduct the concept study for the development of the field using an unmanned wellhead platform.
+Heerema Fabrication Group was engaged to conduct the concept study for the development of the field using an unmanned wellhead platform.